Cloud CRM: How to Backup & Recover

 Why backup and recovery is essential for cloud-based CRMs

 Most organizations downplay the risk of not protecting their SaaS data, but one ransomware attack can change that.
 For this reason, critical customer experience data in Microsoft Dynamics 365 needs to be protected.
 This should be one of the first areas MSPs prioritize when working with their clients.

 Data loss can occur due to various reasons:

-- SaaS platform disruptions
+1. SaaS platform disruptions

 Microsoft and other SaaS vendors strive to keep their services up and running, but these online services occasionally suffer disruptions and outages.
 What’s more, SaaS vendors state that they’re not liable for any data loss that may result due to these disruptions—you are.

-- Human errors
+2. Human errors

-- Programmatic errors
+3. Programmatic errors

-- Reliance on Microsoft’s native cackup
+5. Reliance on Microsoft’s native backup

 SaaS vendors like Microsoft often provide tools and mechanisms to back up your SaaS data.
 But can you rely on those backups to recover your users’ SaaS data?
 Not completely.

-- Backups at instance level
+6. Backups at the instance level

 Microsoft’s native backup allows you to back up SaaS data and recover it at an instance level (production and sandbox instances).
 It doesn’t allow you to perform backups at the fields/object level.

-- Retention of the dackups
+7. Retention of the backups

-You can retain backups of your production instance with one or more Microsoft Dynamics 365 applications for up to 28 days.
+Your clients can retain backups of your production instance with one or more Microsoft Dynamics 365 applications for up to 28 days.
 System backups of your sandbox instances are retained for up to seven days, and you can’t extend this timeframe.

-- Limited data restore options
+8. Limited data restore options

 Microsoft doesn’t allow you to perform an in-place restore of your production instance.
-To perform in-place restore, you need to first switch it to a sandbox environment, and changing an environment type to sandbox will immediately reduce backup retention to seven days.
+To perform in-place restore, you need first to switch it to a sandbox environment, and changing an environment type to sandbox will immediately reduce backup retention to seven days.

-- Ransomware protection
+9. Ransomware protection

 Microsoft Dynamics 365 does not protect against ransomware, malware, or any defense against malicious users.

-- No integrated backups
+10. No integrated backups

 Suppose your customer has both Microsoft Dynamics 365 and Microsoft 365®, a norm for SMBs.
-In that case, you will need to implement two separate data-recovery solutions, which is a risk over time due to the integration between the two applications.
+In that case, you will need to implement two different data-recovery solutions, which is a risk over time due to the integration between the two applications.

-What’s clear is that CRMs like Microsoft Dynamics 365 should be accompanied by a more comprehensive recovery solution to ensure important customer information can always be restored.
+What’s clear is that cloud-based CRM software like Microsoft Dynamics 365 should be accompanied by a more comprehensive recovery solution to ensure important MSP customer information can always be restored.
 Fortunately, there’s a tool for this.

 Here are eight ways ConnectWise Recover SaaS makes Microsoft Dynamics 365 CRM data more recoverable:

-- Comprehensive data protection
+1. Comprehensive data protection

-- Keep data as long as you’d like
+2. Keep data as long as you’d like

 Match your retention period for backup as per your business needs.
 You have the flexibility to define retention in days, months, and years.

-- Fast to deploy
+3. Fast to deploy

 No installation is needed.
 Just create a SaaS backup account, configure a Microsoft Dynamics 365 connector with a secure connection to your Dynamics instance, and you are up and running within minutes.
 There’s no Capex involved.

-- Easy to use
+4. Easy to use

-- Automated backups
+5. Automated backups

 Daily automated backups that run at least twice daily provide peace of mind.

-- Expand as needed
+6. Expand as needed

 There’s no need to deploy multiple SaaS backup solutions to protect Microsoft Dynamics 365 and Microsoft 365.
 Use one single platform with an easy-to-use interface to add connectors for Microsoft Dynamics 365, Microsoft 365, G Suite, and Salesforce—then back them all up in one place.

-- Ransomware protection
+7. Ransomware protection

-- Rich search and restore
+8. Rich search and restore

 When it comes to restoring entities and records from Microsoft Dynamics 365, it has to be fast and effortless.
-ConnectWise Recover SaaS provides smart search capabilities across all snapshots allowing you to quickly identify and restore data at the granular object level.
+ConnectWise Recover SaaS provides smart search capabilities across all snapshots, allowing you to quickly identify and restore data at the granular object level.
 With a preview and restore capability, you can be sure the data you are restoring is the correct record prior to restoration.

-To learn more about how ConnectWise Recover SaaS can provide extensive backup capabilities for several different CRMs, review this datasheet.
+To learn more about how ConnectWise Recover SaaS can provide extensive backup capabilities for several different cloud CRMs, review this datasheet.
 If you’re ready for a more in-depth look, watch the ConnectWise Recover SaaS demo.